Create a Website Account - Manage notification subscriptions, save form progress and more.

 Appealing Your Property Assessment to the County Board of Equalization Publication

-Filing an Appeal: To file an appeal against an assessor's property valuation, you must complete a Taxpayer Petition to the County Board of Equalization for Review of Real Property Valuation Determination Form in the county where the property is located.
+Filing an Appeal: To file an appeal against an assessor's property valuation, you must complete a Taxpayer Petition to the County Board of Equalization for Review of Real Property Valuation Determination in the county where the property is located.
 The deadline for filing an appeal is the latter of:

 Petitions can be mailed to: